Cascade switching current detectors based on arrays of Josephson junctions: Experimental results

+Inset in Fig. \ref{fig:fig5} (c) shows a switching current histogram (red) for a single IJJ on another mesa.
+The solid line shows the simulated probability density at the base $T$.
+Red circles in Fig. \ref{fig:fig5} (c) show measured temperature dependence of the histogram width.
+The blue line is obtained from Eq. (\ref{DeltaV1}).
+The overall agreement is excellent, indicating that IJJs are well described by the standard formalism.

-Fig. \ref{fig:fig2} (d) shows the $I$-$V$s of another mesa at different MW powers and $I_b=38.1~\mu$A. The cascade gain depends on bias.
-Fig. \ref{fig:fig2} (e) represents the MW power dependencies of $R$ (symbols) and $n$ (lines), measured at two biases.
-At lower $I_b = 25.3\ \upmu\mathrm{A}$, the sensitivity, $dR/dP$, remains small up to some threshold, $P \sim 0.2~P_{max}$.
+Fig. \ref{fig:fig5} (d) shows the $I$-$V$s of the third mesa at different MW powers and $I_b=38.1~\mu$A. The cascade gain depends on $I_b$.
+Fig. \ref{fig:fig5} (e) represents the MW power dependencies of $V$ (symbols) and $n$ (lines), measured at two biases.
+At lower $I_b = 25.3\ \upmu\mathrm{A}$, the sensitivity, $dV/dP$, remains small up to some threshold, $P \sim 0.2~P_{max}$.
 At higher $I_b = 38.1~\upmu\mathrm{A}$, there is no threshold and the sensitivity is high at $P=0$.
 With further increase of $I_b$, the sensitivity remains high at $P=0$ but saturates at successively smaller $P$, thus reducing the dynamic range \cite{Krasnov_2024}.
 Therefore, there is an optimal bias ($I_b = 38.1\ \upmu\mathrm{A}$ in this case) with both high sensitivity and large dynamic range.
 For comparison, in the Supplementary we analyze the ordinary SCD operation on the same mesa using a single surface IJJ.
 The surface IJJ has much smaller $I_s$ \cite{Krasnov_2009} and can be measured without activation of other IJJs \cite{Borodianskyi_2017}.
-The maximum single-junction response is $\Delta R \sim 40~\Omega$, much smaller than $\sim 8~\mathrm{k}\Omega$ for the cascade SCD in Fig. \ref{fig:fig2} (e) at the same MW power for the same mesa.
+The maximum single-junction response is almost 1000 times smaller than for the cascade SCD in Fig. \ref{fig:fig5} (e) at the same MW power for the same mesa.

-Fig. \ref{fig:fig2} (f) shows the MW directivity of this mesa.
-It exhibits a four-fold shape.
-The two smaller lobes are aligned with the whisker (indicated by the blue line).
-The larger lobes are approximately perpendicular, slightly inclined in the direction of one of bias electrodes (see the Supplementary for more details).
+Fig. \ref{fig:fig6} (f) shows the polarization-loss diagram of this mesa.
+It has a four-fold shape with two smaller lobes aligned with the whisker (indicated by the blue line) and the larger lobes approximately perpendicular, slightly inclined in the direction of one of bias electrodes (see the Supplementary for more details).
 The large-scale electrode geometry of this device is shown in the background (yellow).
-The observed four-fold directivity is consistent with the whisker-mesa-electrode geometry, which form a turnstile-antenna, as shown in Fig. \ref{fig:fig2} (b) \cite{Note1}.
+The observed four-fold diagram is consistent with the turnstile-antenna geometry of the device, as sketched in the inset \cite{Note1}.